HariCyber-Sec/API-Testing-Labs/mass-assignment/notes.md

 - Used the default test credentials:
   Username: wiener
   Password: peter
+  Logged in as a normal user

 ### 🛒 2.
 Navigated to Product Purchase Page

 - Selected the product: **Lightweight l33t Leather Jacket**.
-- Initiated a normal purchase attempt through the frontend by adding the product to cart.
+- Initiated a normal purchase attempt through the frontend by adding the product to cart
+- Tried to place an order
+- Clicked "Place order" in the basket.
+- Got a message saying insufficient credit to buy the product..

 ### 🎯 3.
-Captured the Request in Burp Suite
+Inspected the HTTP requests using Burp Suite

-- Initiated a normal purchase attempt through the frontend by adding the product to cart.
-- Intercepted Checkout Request

--Used Burp Suite to intercept the checkout request.
-The request was captured as:
+- In Proxy > HTTP history, found:
+- A GET /api/checkout request

-POST /api/checkout HTTP/1.1
+- A POST /api/checkout request
-Content-Type: application/json
+- The GET response showed a field called chosen_discount (it wasn't there in the POST body).

 ### 🔍 4.
-Attempted Basic Injection

- -Tried injecting a discount value directly.
- -Received an error response indicating improper request body.
+Sent the POST request to Repeater and modified it

+- Added this to the body:
+- {
+  "chosen_discount": {
+    "percentage": 0
+  },
+  "chosen_products": [
+    {
+      "product_id": "1",
+      "quantity": 1
+    }
+  ]
+}
+- Sent the request — no error, which meant the server accepted the field.

 ### 📦 5.
-Analyzed Full JSON Structure

--Switched Burp Suite to display full JSON object using the Content-Type Converter extension.
--Reused the entire structure from the initial API response and added the discount parameter manually.
--This request succeeded and a discount was applied.
+Tested further to confirm server behavior

+- Changed percentage to "x" and resent — got an error.

+- This confirmed the server was processing the discount value.

 ### ✅ 6.
 Confirmed Exploit & Lab Completion

--After the modified checkout request, returned to the cart summary.
--Verified that the discount had been applied without any authorization.
--Lab marked as Solved.
+- Updated the discount to 100:
+- {
+  "chosen_discount": {
+    "percentage": 100
+  },
+  "chosen_products": [
+    {
+      "product_id": "1",
+      "quantity": 1
+    }
+  ]
+}
+- Sent it — 💥 Order went through successfully with 100% discount!

 ### 🛠️ Tools & Technologies Used

 Burp Suite — for intercepting and modifying HTTP requests.

-Content-Type Converter — for auto-converting requests into JSON.

-Browser Dev Tools — to inspect and verify request/response payloads.
+JSON crafting – to inject hidden parameters manually.

+Logic testing – to confirm parameter acceptance and behavior.

-📸 Evidence
+### 📸 Evidence

 Add screenshot proof at:api-recon/screenshots/mass-assignment-exploit.png